puppetlabs/puppet-docs/source/puppet/5.5/configuration.md

 dependencies set with the before/require/notify/subscribe metaparameters and the `->`/`~>` chaining arrows; this setting only affects the relative ordering of _unrelated_ resources.

+This setting is deprecated, and will always have a value of `manifest` in 6.0 and up.

 - *Default*: manifest